CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course7/module4.md

 It is important to detect an attack as soon as possible.
 This is done with threat hunting.

 Threat hunting is a proactive initiative for an organization.
 This is where a cybersecurity analyst with experience and a good instinct can help with a hypothesis based on which we can determine the tools to detect threats or possible attacks, which results in early detection.

+# Responding to an Attack
+A good incident response can cut the cost of a data breach.

+Traditionally, an attack is referred to as an incident, and the response is an incident response (IR).
+An IR is typically resolved by an expert manually.
+The expert will triage and remediate the incident.

+In the modern world, with a focus on shortening the MTTC, you can use the Security Orchestration, Automation and Response (SOAR) technology.
+The focus of SOAR is on automating as much of the IR process as possible.

+## Cases
+- When an attack generates an alarm, The SIEM or the XDR system will initiate a case in the case management component of the SOAR system.
+- Next, assign the case to the appropriate cybersecurity analyst.
+- The analyst then investigates the incident.
+To ensure that the process is consistent and repeatable, the analyst can use the dynamic playbook.
+- The dynamic playbook provides a set of steps based on an algorithm to enable the analyst to perform the investigation activities.
+- Once the analyst determines the cause and remediation steps, action to remediate the system can be applied.

+## Automation and Orchestration
+While automation is a great practice, not everything can be automated because there are several first-of-a-kind (FOAK) events.

+- Automate what you can.
+- Orchestrate wherever automation is not possible.
+- Breach Notification

+In case of a breach, you will need to:
+- Determine the data sets that are impacted.
+- Determine the geographic location where the data was breached.
+- Inform the regulatory body in the location.

+IMPORTANT: You will pay a penalty if you do not notify the regulatory body in the location.